Background Images Of Elevation

 # Check inputs ...

-raise Exception("currently this script assumes that the lower elevation is 0") from None
+assert minElev == 0, "currently this script assumes that the lower elevation is 0 m"

-# Deduce PNG name ...
+# Determine PNG file name ...

 # Add to JSON dictionary ...

-# Skip if PNG already exists ...
+# Skip this elevation pair if the PNG already exists ...

-if os.path.exists(pfile):
+if os.path.exists(pName):

 continue